SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Pie_and_donut_chart.md

    From DataMiner 10.3.9/10.4.0 onwards, the following setting is available:

-   - *Advanced* \> *Empty Result message*: Allows you to specify a custom message that is displayed when the query returns no results. <!-- RN 37173 -->
+   - *Advanced* \> *Empty Result message*: Allows you to specify a custom message that is displayed when a query returns no results. <!-- RN 37173 -->

 1. Optionally, fine-tune the component layout.
 In the *Component* > *Layout* tab, the following options are available: